Health Outcomes in the 2020s: A Snapshot of American Healthcare So Far

 April 12, 2024

-In 2023, The Commonwealth Fund reported that despite increased healthcare expenditure, the US had declining health outcomes as compared with other high-income nations.
+In 2023, The Commonwealth Fund reported that despite increased healthcare expenditure, the US had declining health outcomes compared with other high-income nations.

-Contrasting outcomes
+Contrasting health outcomes in the US

 The US reportedly spent nearly 18% of its GDP on healthcare, yet Americans are less healthy and die younger than residents of other high-income countries.

 For additional context, the US spends three to four times more on healthcare than New Zealand, South Korea, and Japan.

-Despite this however, the US had “the lowest life expectancy at birth, the highest death rates for avoidable or treatable conditions, and the highest maternal and infant mortality,” revealed the report.
+Despite this, however, the US had “the lowest life expectancy at birth, the highest death rates for avoidable or treatable conditions, and the highest maternal and infant mortality,” revealed the report.

-At a glance, OECD 2023 data shows that:
+OECD 2023 data shows some striking statistics:

 • American life expectancy: 3.9 years below the OECD average